Singapore Botanic Gardens: Jacob Ballas Children's Garden

-The Children's Garden was named after its main donor Jacob Ballas, a Jewish-Singaporean philanthropist who died in 2004.
+Plans for a children's garden in the Singapore Botanic Gardens were first announced in 2005.
+The garden opened on 1 October 2007, becoming the first children's garden in Asia, costing $7 million to construct.
+The garden was named Jacob Ballas Children's Garden after its main donor Jacob Ballas, a Jewish-Singaporean philanthropist who died in 2004.

-Built at a cost of S$7 million (of which $99 million was donated by the Jacob Ballas Trust and sponsors), it is located at the quieter northern end of the Botanic Gardens.
-It has its own visitor centre with a café.
+Located at the quieter northern end of the Botanic Gardens, the garden has its own visitor centre with a café.
 It opened on Children's Day, 1 October 2007.
 The National Parks Board claims it is Asia's first children's garden.
 There are play areas like the Water Play area, a small playground, tree-houses with slides, and a maze.
 There are also interactive exhibits that teach how photosynthesis takes place, and a mini-garden that showcases how plants may be used to make dyes, beverages or as herbs.

 At the Children's Garden Visitor Centre there is a sculpture by the Israeli artist Zodok Ben-David.
 Named Mystree, it was commissioned by the Yad Vashem museum in 2010.
 From a distance, the sculpture looks like a tree but a closer inspection reveals 500 human figures.

+Following the 2ha expansion in 2017, the garden became the largest children's garden in Asia.

 Although it is considered part of the Botanic Gardens, the Children's Garden has its own entrance along Bukit Timah Road existing as a separate enclosure.